RonAmerica/RonAmerica/README.md

 I spend my free time retrograming, music-listening, activism-engaging, and entrepreneur-planning.

+Microsoft is evil, and these projects are not benefitting in any way from being on github, so I'll probably self-host them in the future.

+I will not be going through any extra steps or jumping through any hoops to log in to my account just because some evil creep working for microsoft claims it's a good thing.

 This is W R "Ron" Spain, Jr.

-Microsoft is evil.